Skip to Main Content

 Watch Think.Check.Submit, the two-minute video below with a simple checklist you can use to assess the credentials of a journal or publisher:

-What questions should I ask when I evaluate publishers?
+What questions should I ask when I evaluate journals and publishers?

 The best way to avoid predatory publishers is to evaluate any publisher you're considering.
 Ask yourself questions like: